This Quarter May Bring Peak Earnings. Does That Mean Peak S&P?

 The Economy Is Weakening:

-This is a running monthly macro-economic data table that I track and publish to my marketplace subscribers.
-Analysis of these data points is highly relevant to the performance of the SPY in the future as any macro level downturn in the economy, generally, will be reflected in the pricing of the SPY.
+This is a running monthly macroeconomic data table that I track and publish to my marketplace subscribers.
+Analysis of these data points is highly relevant to the performance of SPY in the future as any macro level downturn in the economy generally will be reflected in the pricing of SPY.

 Of the ~30 high frequency economic data points that I track, only 39% of them have come in better than last month and 50% from six months ago.
 This right away disputes the claim that the economic data is improving.
 It is slowing over the last several months as less than half of the data has improved.

-July Macro Economic Table: As the next chart shows, in June, 52% of the data was increasing from a month prior, 61% from 6 months prior, and 74% from a year ago.
+As the next chart shows, in June, 52% of the data was increasing from a month prior, 61% from six months prior, and 74% from a year ago.

 The economy over the past month has showed a lower breadth of data accelerating across all three time durations.
-This will certainly provide a head wind for future growth; and thus will diminish the prospects for any further rise in the SPY.
+This will certainly provide a headwind for future growth, and thus will diminish the prospects for any further rise in SPY.

 The following chart is an index I created that is very predictive of economic growth.